-If you’ve been hurt, trying to understand complicated legal jargon can add insult to injury – and make compensation feel out of reach.
+If you are hurt, trying to understand complicated legal jargon in personal injury lawsuit can add insult to injury – and make compensation feel out of reach.
 But Hoffman Law Firm is here to help!

-Our North Charleston personal injury lawyers can help translate the terms you need to know, ensuring you feel informed every step of the way.
-We’ve defined some common terms below, but if you have a question not covered here, feel free to get in touch.
+Surely, our Charleston personal injury lawyers can help translate the terms you need to know, ensuring you feel informed every step of the way.
+We’ve defined some common terms in a personal injury claim or personal injury lawsuit below:

-- Accident Report: Official documentation of your accident, typically a police officer’s report or medical professional’s recording.
+- Accident Report: Official documentation of your accident, typically a police officer’s report or medical professional’s recording which is quite helpful in a personal injury lawsuit.

 - Burden of Proof: The plaintiff’s obligation to prove that their allegations are true.
 In typical personal injury cases, the plaintiff uses a preponderance of evidence to prove, more likely than not, that the defendant’s actions caused the injury.

 - Damages: The compensation sought, intended to “make the plaintiff whole.”
 Damages are classified as economic (medical costs, property damage, lost wages, etc) or non-economic (pain and suffering, loss of companionship, etc).
-Punitive damages may also be awarded in very extreme cases of negligence.
+Punitive damages may also be awarded in very extreme cases of negligence during a personal injury lawsuit.

 - Defendant: A person, group or organization allegedly responsible for causing injury in a civil lawsuit.
 There may be multiple defendants, depending on the case’s type and complexity.